MaiTaiTom’s Best Restaurant Of 2015 Award Winner

 Restaurant Type: Northern Italian (California Style)

-The hottest restaurant in Pasadena (and one of the most-talked about restaurants in the country) for the past 18 months has been Union.
-Securing reservations at this establishment for a number of months seemed harder than securing an audience with the Pope, or in other words, we didn’t have a prayer of getting in.
+The hottest restaurant in Pasadena (and one of the most talked-about restaurants in the country) for the past 18 months has been Union.
+Securing reservations at this establishment for many months seemed harder than securing an audience with the Pope, or in other words, we didn’t have a prayer of getting in.

 Chef Bruce Kalman is the man behind the great food.
 The former chef at Churchill and Urbanno Pizza Bar and his business partner Marie Petulla have made this 50-seat establishment THE culinary stop in Pasadena.
 It’s been described as a “California version of Northern Italian cuisine.”
 That works for me.

 He also is known as “The Pickle King” because of his Bruce’s Prime Pickle Co., but thankfully pickles were not a part of our dinner since I am pickle-impaired.
 Chef Bruce also has the distinction of being on the television show Beat Bobby Flay.
 How did he do?
 He won (albeit it was the second time he appeared…he lost the first one).

 Union was hot and happening on the Sunday evening of the “Blood Moon” eclipse.
 We saw the chalkboard, or we might have walked past it.
 Reservations are a must.
 While we dined, numerous walk-up people were turned away.
 Union is housed in an airy space with exposed brick walls and seemingly like all restaurants these days, it’s a tad noisy (but thankfully not exceedingly so).
 There is a small bar for the walk-in crowd (who get here early), and we were quickly seated (yes, we had reserved two weeks before) at a table in the front window space (which sheltered us from the noise).